paultio/Hack-HP-EliteBook-850-G5/README.md

 * HDMI Out
 * HP Sure View (makes your screen difficult for onlookers to view from the sides)
 * FileVault 2 (you can use it, kexts for that are already in my EFI folder)
+* WebCam

 ## Doesn't work / Not tested

-* **Webcam :** Depends of the Webcam vendor & model.
-Can work or not.
-* **Smart Card Reader :** Not tested, I disabled it in the BIOS.
+* **TouchScreen :** Turned off in BIOS
-* **Joystick Mouse**: You don't need it anyway with a trackpad fully working.

 ## Installation

 ### BIOS Settings

-BIOS with this particular laptop was difficult to setup.
 You have to disable a lot of things, especially "Secure Boot".
-In order to do that, you will have to enter a PIN Code after the change to validate that, indeed, you really want to disable it.

-**BIOS Version:** Q78 Ver.
-01.10.01 March 6th, 2020

-My BIOS Settings are available as pictures here : [BIOS](BIOS/README.md).

-If you are using a version older than 01.10.01, be careful if you want to update your BIOS to 01.10.01 or newer.
-They changed something and you have to add an ACPI Patch in your `config.plist` before the update, otherwise macOS won't boot.

-This is already done in my `config.plist` available in this repo as of April 30th, 2020.

 ### Creating the USB Installer